 However, the best way is to buy a phone that comes with a large battery.
 Can read (Best Phones with Longest Battery Life).
 But don’t despair, we are here to help you if you already have a phone with miserable battery life.

-Although Google has optimized the settings for increasing the battery life on the Android Marshmallow, Nougat, and Oreo, these tips will help you save more battery irrespective of the OS version.
+Although Google has optimized the settings for increasing the battery life on the Android Os, these tips will help you save more battery irrespective of the OS version.

 With this guide, you will effertlessly be able to at least increase the battery life upto 30% or more, need to just follow instructions as guided below.

-3. Display Settings – Furthermore, the display is the biggest battery hog irrespective of OS.
-To reduce the display power consumption, set a new black color wallpaper for Home & Lock screen.
+Furthermore, the display is the biggest battery hog irrespective of OS.
+To reduce the display power consumption, set a new black color wallpaper for the Home & Lock screen.

 Additionally, in the display settings, you can set the screen timeout as low as required.
 This will turn off the mobile screen when not in use.
 I have set 30 seconds on mine.

-8. Motion: Everything should be off they are big drainer due to sensor battery consumption.
+Everything should be off they are a big drainer due to sensor battery consumption.

-11. Apps Settings – Notably, for Apps like Facebook, Google+ and Twitter, turn off syncs & notifications otherwise just bookmark the site and use them from the site instead of using the App.
+Notably, for Apps like Facebook, Google+, and Twitter, turn off syncs & notifications otherwise just bookmark the site and use them from the site instead of using the App.
 Moreover, you can disable the App you don’t use, in the settings.

 Also, keep the apps that you are frequently using.
 Remove the obsolete Apps that you use at once a month.
 More Apps lead to more open processes and more battery consumption.

-14. Clean Master – This is an easy one – Install the Clean Master App from the Android Play store it is a very useful App to help you in the terrible battery situation.
+This is an easy one – Install the Phone Cleaner App from the Android Play store it is a very useful App to help you in a terrible battery situation.

-The Clean Master App can help you remove the junk files, free up ram and also monitors the Apps.
+The App can help you remove the junk files, free up ram, and also monitors the Apps.
 It automatically hibernates rogue Apps to save more battery life.
 You can keep this app for some days and then remove it, after the clean-up.

-15. Factory reset – Hmm the last terrible step is for those who have messed with the phone too much.
-If you have installed a lot of Apps and your phone has become very slow over a period.
-Or you think it is infected with some virus; it is time for a deep clean up.
+Hmm, the last terrible step is for those who have messed with the phone too much.
+If you have installed a lot of apps and your phone has become very slow over a period.
+Or you think it is infected with some virus; it is time for a deep clean-up.